-- 7.1 Internal standard taskforce documents will be marked 'in confidence' and should be treated as confidential.
-This does not preclude a taskforce member reporting back to a nominating organisation. - 7.2 No taskforce member is authorised to make public statements on behalf of that taskforce or the APESB, without agreement from the APESB General Manager.
+- 7.1 Internal standard taskforce documents are marked 'in confidence' and should be treated as confidential.
+This does not preclude a taskforce member reporting back to a nominating organisation.
+However, the nominating organisation must also maintain confidentiality. - 7.2 No taskforce member is authorised to make public statements on behalf of that taskforce or the APESB, without agreement from the APESB General Manager.